Courses in Informatics

-Computer Programming in an Informatics environment.
+Computer programming in an Informatics environment.
 The fundamentals of programming, including introduction to algorithms, object-oriented design, and data structures.
 Additional topics include basic interface design, security, networking, use of data bases, and mobile and other non-traditional computing platforms.
 Prerequisite(s): I CSI 105 and I INF 100.

-I INF 362 Intermediate Web Development (3)
+I INF 362 Intermediate Interactive Design (3)

 I INF 395 Internet Practicum (3-6)